nsg21/PasswordRunes/README.md

 ## Prior Art
 - DiceWare https://diceware.dmuth.org/ -- system of generating english passphrases by rolling dice
 - DiceKeys https://dicekeys.com/ -- system of generating and storing passphrases by rolling dice
-- [ElsieFour](https://eprint.iacr.org/2017/339.pdf)  -- human executable encryption algorithm that uses 36 tiles as an encryption device and a random permutation of 36 tiles as a key
+- [ElsieFour](https://eprint.iacr.org/2017/339.pdf)  -- human executable encryption algorithm that uses 36 labeled tiles as an encryption device and a random permutation of 36 tiles as a key

 The main inspiration is DiceKeys project.
 I wanted something that is easier to make and easier to store and copy by hand.

+## Dimensions
+The runes are square tiles with rounded corners.
+The square side is 5/8" and the radius of a corner is 1/16".
+I've chosen 5/8" because this is same size the standard dice cubes are.
+Rounded corners are needed to make shuffling and arranging runes into array structure easier (sharp corners tend to snag at each other).
+It would still be usable without rounded corners, but of your technology allows them, go for it, they are beneficial.

+The dots of 3×3 pattern have centers with coordinates x,y ∈ {0,±1/6"}, where (0,0) is the center of a tile.
+They can be circle, square, diamond, or any other shape with D4 symmetry.
+The shapes should be small enough so that neighbours do not overlap.
+For drilling or punching, the circle is probably the easiest to implement, so I expect it to be the default shape.

 ## Rune sets
 The runes are square tiles with 3x3 pattern of black and white dots on each face.
 The patterns for each set are chosen in such a way that each face in any of the 4 orientations is distinguishable from any other face in any orientation.